promptfoo/promptfoo/site/docs/contributing.md

 promptfoo --help
 ```

-Note that you should also run `npm run build:watch` to transpile the typescript code to javascript.
+Note that you should also run `npm run build:watch` to transpile the TypeScript code to JavaScript.
 When you are done, you can unlink the package by running `npm unlink promptfoo`.

 Alternatively, you can run the CLI directly.
-This takes slightly longer as it transpiles the typescript code to javascript.
+This takes slightly longer as it transpiles the TypeScript code to JavaScript.

 ```sh
 npm run local -- eval --config examples/cloudflare-ai/chat_config.yaml